emqx/emqx-docs/en_US/data-integration/rule-configs.md

 For the event types supported by the rule and the available fields, see: [events and fields](./rule-sql-events-and-fields.md)

-## Configure Rules that use Data Bridges as Data Sources
+## Configure Rules With Data Bridges as Data Sources

 Some data bridges (such as the MQTT bridge) can also be used as the data source of rules.
 Rules use **data bridge topics** starting with **$bridges/** to handle events triggered by data bridge.
 An example of a rule that uses "MQTT bridge" as a data source is given below.